wsklee/wsklee.github.io/src/pages/about.md

 In my second term as Honorary General Secretary, I oversaw admin matters across the council

-I also played softball 🥎 , floorball 🏑, and darts 🎯 for my hall during inter-hall competitions.
+I also played softball 🥎 , floorball 🏑, and darts 🎯 for my hall during inter-hall games.

 ### Credits
 This blog uses [AstroPaper](https://github.com/satnaing/astro-paper) from [satnaing](https://github.com/satnaing) as a base theme